Thom Tillis: Abortion

+Animal welfare

+Tillis speaking at the 2016 Conservative Political Action Conference (CPAC) in National Harbor, Maryland.

+Tillis has been criticized by animal protection groups for cosponsoring the Ending Agricultural Trade Suppression (EATS) Act, which would limit the ability of states to regulate the sale of meat from animals raised on farms that do not meet animal welfare standards.
+The EATS Act is often discussed in relation to its potential to nullify state-level mandates, such as California's Proposition 12, which establishes specific space requirements for pigs, chickens, and veal calves.
+Critics of the bill allege that the bill jeopardizes farm animal welfare.

 Economic policy

 In a 2011 speech, Tillis said, "What we have to do is find a way to divide and conquer the people who are on assistance" by getting people who "had no choice" but to receive public assistance "to look down at these people who choose to get into a condition that makes them dependent on the government."
 After a video of the speech was publicized three years later while he was running for the US Senate, Tillis faced some blowback, with some likening the comment to Mitt Romney's "47%" remark.
 Tillis said he regretted the phrasing "divide and conquer" but defended the remark's substance.

 In 2014, Tillis opposed increasing the federal minimum wage, and declined to comment on increasing North Carolina's minimum wage from $7.25 an hour after opposing the idea in 2010.
 He suggested the government should not set a minimum wage at all, calling it an "artificial threshold" that "drives up costs" and could reduce jobs.

 In 2015, Tillis illustrated his attitude towards regulation by saying coffee-shop companies should be able to "opt out" of hand-washing regulations "as long as they post a sign that says, 'We don't require our employees to wash their hands after leaving the restroom.'
 The market will take care of that."

-In January 2018, Tillis was one of 36 Republican senators to sign a letter to Trump requesting he preserve the North American Free Trade Agreement.

 In June 2025, Tillis opposed the One Big Beautiful Bill Act due to concerns about Medicaid cuts; as a result, Trump threatened to support primary challengers against him.